Meet the folks who make the Cyborgology Blog happen.

 George Ritzer is a distinguished professor at the University of Maryland and the author of many books including The McDonaldization of Society and Enchanting a Disenchanted World.

-Behzod Sirjani is a PhD Student in Media, Technology, and Society at Northwestern University.
-He thinks out loud frequently on Twitter (@beh_zod) and on his blog.
+Behzod Sirjani (@beh_zod) is a PhD Student in Media, Technology, and Society at Northwestern University.
+He thinks out loud frequently on Twitter and on his blog.

-Bonnie Stewart is an educator, writer, and Ph.D student exploring social media subjectivities at the University of Prince Edward Island, Canada.
+Bonnie Stewart (@bonstewart) is an educator, writer, and Ph.D student exploring social media subjectivities at the University of Prince Edward Island, Canada.

 Francesca Tanmizi is an ex-Sociology major at Loyola Marymount University who only realized she missed writing Sociology essays after graduation.